Coding Bootcamp FAQ

 • Do you offer installment plans?
 What are the terms?

-Yes, we partner with MiaShare for installment plans.
+MiaShare is Coding Dojo’s vendor for installment plans.
 These plans vary by program and student financial need, carry 0% interest, do not affect your credit score, and are paid before the end of your program graduation.
 For more information and details, please speak with MiaShare.
-Terms will vary by student and you will work directly with our third-party partner, MiaShare.
+Terms will vary by student and you will work directly with MiaShare.

 • Disclaimer: Institutional grants or scholarships are based on established criteria as published in the Institution Catalog or on its website and are awarded after verification that the conditions of eligibility have been met.